 The Foundation: A Life of Values

-An Entrepreneurial Start: Learning in the Deep End
+Entrepreneurial Start: Learning in the Deep End

 Bringing an Entrepreneurial Spirit to A Global Leader

-Coming out of start-up life into the sophisticated systems of large business didn’t dull Joe’s entrepreneurial cutting edge—instead, it honed it.
-Joining Schneider Electric some nineteen years ago, Joe became a part of a company whose purpose complemented his own values: empowering people to get the best from our energy and resources, bridging progress and sustainability for all.
+Joining Schneider Electric some eighteen years ago, Joe became a part of a company whose purpose complemented his own values: empowering people to get the best from our energy and resources, bridging progress and sustainability for all.

 Culture and Strategy

-“Our people must feel safe to challenge the status quo,” Joe often says.
-“Growth happens when we’re comfortable being uncomfortable.”
-This ethos of psychological safety empowers employees to test ideas, embrace new technologies, and stay agile— qualities that have become increasingly essential in the Cloud & Service Provider segment that he leads.
+“Our people must feel safe to challenge the status quo.
+Growth happens when we’re comfortable being uncomfortable.”
+Joe often says.
+This ethos of psychological safety empowers employees to test ideas, embrace new technologies, and stay agile— qualities that have become increasingly essential in the Cloud & Service Provider space.

 The Power of Momentum

-He encourages leaders to enable their people to make decisions near the customer where the business heartbeat beats strongest.
-In this way, they remain in motion, react immediately to changing dynamics, and become the partner of choice for customers.
+Indecision is the quiet assassin in high-stakes, high-growth businesses.
+“Not to decide is still a decision —and usually the wrong one,” he explains.
+That belief compels him to push his teams with velocity and direction.
+He encourages leaders to enable their teams to make decisions near the customer where the business heartbeat beats strongest.
+This way, they remain in motion, react immediately to changing dynamics, and, as a result, become the partner of choice for customers.

 Sustainability at the Core